ibm-cloud-docs/containers/cs_versions_122.md

 {{site.data.keyword.attribute-definition-list}}

-Kubernetes version 1.22 is no longer supported.
+This version no longer supported.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
 {: important}